-This is the 3rd of 22 postings in the series, “The Aesthetic Dimensions.”
+This is the third of 26 postings in the series, “The Aesthetic Dimensions.”
 The first, posted January 6, 2019, explains the series and deals with “Abstraction.”
-To follow the series, go to davidlsmithcontemplativephotography.com and click “Follow” (bottom right corner of the Home page).
-The postings will show up in your mailbox on Sunday mornings.
-To find other posts click on “Archives” and select a date.
+To follow, go to <davidlsmithcontemplativephotography.com> and click on “Follow” (bottom right corner of the Home page).
+The postings will show up in your mailbox every Sunday morning.

 Objectively speaking, the world is colorless.
 So is the sun.
 Our brains construct the sensation of color from various radiating wavelengths of photons, depending on how they are absorbed in and reflected by surfaces.
 Visible light occupies just a tiny sliver of the electromagnetic spectrum, constituted of wavelengths that stimulate our brains to interpret them as colors—for the sake of discussion here, the primaries of red, green, yellow and blue.
 We see a leaf as green because it absorbs the primary wavelengths except for green, which it reflects.